pulled pork icon.Pulled Pork

 a cut of pork shoulder on a wooden chopping board, with a kitchen knife next to.

-Just below the Boston Butt is a much smaller cut simply called the pork shoulder.
+Still from the front legs only (because the rear leg shoulders are the ham), just below the Boston Butt is a much smaller cut simply called the pork shoulder.

 Since the meat on the leg muscles works harder than the meat in the Boston butt, this cut will need to be cooked until the internal temp reaches 195 °F so that it is tender.